alexandreroman/cloudnativeworkshop/README.md

 [Stateless apps](02-stateless): see the benefits of making your app stateless, and solutions to help you achieving that goal.

+[External configuration](03-config): externalize configuration with Spring Cloud, so that you can work with the same application code in different environments.

 ## Contribute